-Needless to say, employee experience is of supreme importance!
+Needless to say, employee experience design is of supreme importance!

-Essentials to Keep in Mind while Designing Employee Experience
+Things to keep in mind while designing Employee Experience

 Data suggests that millennials comprise 30% of the population and by 2025 will represent 75% of the global workforce.